 Modern works of interactive art are said to first be seen in the 1920s with a famous example of Marcel Duchamp’s piece named Rotary Glass Plates, which required the viewer to turn on the machine and stand at a distance.
 Interactive art as we know it today started to take shape in the ’60s and ’70s when artists began to incorporate new technology, such as computers and video, and experiment with live performances and interactions.

 As new media has emerged and technology has become more accessible, interactive art has been shaped in recent years to enable audience and machine to interact easily to create the intended dialogue of the artists.
+Interactive free online pokies are a fun way to kick off the weekend.
+Many Australians go to onlinecasino61.com to find best casino bonus for pokies players.

 Types of Interactive Art